Fellowship for

 Program Structure

-The Fellowship for Action is a 9-month learning journey that includes an immersive in-person week in Switzerland to kick off the program, followed by 9 months of online learning, 1:1 coaching, project work and peer support.
+The Fellowship for Action is a 9-month learning journey.
+It includes an immersive in-person week in Switzerland to kick off the program.
+This is followed by an online learning experience, including tailored coaching, weekly experiments, community calls and peer support.
 The program concludes with a second in-person week in Switzerland to come together to reflect, share and celebrate your learnings.

 Learning Experience